HDFGroup/h5serv/docs/AclOps/GET_ACLs.rst

 On success, a JSON response will be returned with the following elements:

-acl
-^^^
+acls
+^^^^
+A JSON list that contains one element for each user specified in the ACL.
-A JSON object that describe a users acces permisions.
-Subkeys of acl are:
+The elements will be JSON object that describe the users acces permisions.
+Subkeys of the element are are:

-userName: the userid of the requested user
+userName: the userid of the user ('default' for the default access)

 create: A boolean flag that indicated if the user is authorized to create new resources